Main page content

 vi. preventing the installation of door locks that have not been approved by the Facilities Manager.

-c) The Facilities Manager is responsible for:
+c) The Office of Capital Projects (Facilities Management) is responsible for:

 i. approving the issuance of building master keys, or area submaster keys allowing full access to System Administration facilities;